Kia EV3 review

 • -Rear visibility could be better

-That means you get a 12.3in digital driver's display, a 5.3in climate control screen and a 12.3in touchscreen (now with ChatGPT AI voice control, so you can ask it questions).
+That means you get a 12.3in digital driver's display, a 5.3in climate-control screen and a 12.3in touchscreen (now with ChatGPT AI voice control, so you can ask it questions).
 Annoyingly, like in the EV9, the climate control screen is hard to see because the steering wheel is in the way.

-Things are better when it comes to the main touchscreen.
-It's high definition, giving you plenty of clarity, and responds quickly to all of your prods.
+Things are better when it comes to the main infotainment touchscreen.
+It's high definition, giving you plenty of clarity, and responds quickly to all your prods.
 There are plenty of features too, including wireless Android Auto and Apple CarPlay smartphone mirroring.

 While you control the infotainment mainly through the touchscreen, we appreciate that you still get some physical shortcut buttons below the screen and physical rocker switches to adjust the interior temperature.
+The switches make the ill-thought-out placement of the climate control screen a little less damaging to the EV3's overall usability.

-Luckily, you won’t have any struggles when it comes to parking, because every EV3 comes with front and rear parking sensors and a rear-view camera.
+Luckily, you won’t have any struggles when it comes to parking, because every EV3 comes with front and rear parking sensors, and a rear-view camera.
 To make things even easier, going for top-spec GT-Line S trim adds a 360-degree camera.

 Dan Jones test driving Kia EV3